The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 31 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 71.8% to 2.5%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 72.7% to 2.7%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Schuyler took the distinction of being the most Hispanic, while Seward was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Schuyler took the distinction of being the most Hispanic or Latino, while Seward was the least Hispanic or Latino city.

 Schuyler is a city in Colfax County, Nebraska, United States.
 The population was 6,211 at the 2010 census.
 It is the county seat of Colfax County.
 The city is named after former Vice President of the United States, Schuyler Colfax.